Create an SEO-optimized blogging template in Notion for effective content planning and structuring

 Step 4: Collecting and Managing Ideas

-Notion excels as a hub for brainstorming and tracking your content ideas.
-Use it to capture inspiration and manage the evolution of your blog post concepts:
+Notion excels as a hub for brainstorming and tracking content ideas.
+Use it to capture inspiration and manage the evolution of your blog post concepts by following these steps:

 - Create a new page in your Workspace and name it Ideas or Blog Post Ideas.